Man, 35, dies in crash with car and bus in Dundee

 The incident happened at about 16:30 on Riverside Drive.

-The man driving an Alfa Romeo car was taken to the Ninewells Hospital, but was pronounced dead a short time later.
+The man driving an Alfa Romeo was taken to the city's Ninewells Hospital, but was pronounced dead a short time later.
 There were no reports of any other serious injuries.

 Police Scotland said that inquiries were ongoing and urged anyone with information about the incident to contact the force.